qfpl/reflex-dom-canvas/README.md

 # Reflex HTML5 Canvas

-Helper functions for creating and managing a Canvas element and a [RenderingContext](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/getContext).
-Supports both Context2d and Webgl.
+Helper functions for creating and managing a [Canvas](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas) element and a [RenderingContext](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/getContext).
+Supports both 2d and WebGL.

 The main functions for creating the canvas and retrieving the ``Dynamic`` containing the requested context are in ``Reflex.Dom.CanvasDyn``.
 Use either ``dContext2d`` or ``dContextWebgl`` to build your canvas.
 It will return a ``Dynamic`` containing a record with: